gabrielatifany/software-engineering-resources/README.md

 But for others who has spare time to study more, I have curated a list of resources for you.

 **General Main Topics**:
-- Fundamental Computer Science
+- Fundamental Computer Science (understanding how computers work, algorithms and data structures, underlying computer systems. (hardware centric))
-- System Administration
+- System Administration (understanding how computer systems work by knowing how to administer one. (software centric))
-- Programming
+- Programming (knowing how to write computer programs. as in, simple programs with simple functions)
-- Software Development
+- Software Development (knowing how to develop software programs. mid-scale programs that has many functionalities)

 **Specialized Main Topics**: (non-exhaustive list)
 - Cloud Computing